jigpu/linuxwacom-wiki-archive/wiki/Serial_Protocol_IV.md

 Requests to the device are sent as carriage return (0x0d)-terminated ASCII strings (no linefeed).
 In the case that a response is expected, the response begins with the first two characters of the request.
+Note that the PenPartner seems to be exceptional in that it does not wait for a carriage return when sent ~\#, and more importantly, it does not terminate its response with a carriage return.

 ### Summary of Known Requests